Personal Financial Planning for the elderly – how to keep Inheritance Tax at bay

-Only recently, the Government announced that it is estimated that Inheritance Tax will contribute £5.3 billion to the government coffers for the tax year 2019-20.
+Only recently, the Government announced that it is estimated that Inheritance Tax is forecast to contribute 6.3bn to the government coffers for the tax year 2023-24.

 Whether you agree with this or not, it seems clear that enormous amounts of family wealth are systematically being transferred across to HMRC.

 Yet with only a rudimentary understanding of how this tax works, most families could easily look to reduce their Inheritance Tax bill, substantially increasing the wealth that they pass on to their heirs.

 Here are the main things you need to look at:-

 If your elderly relative still has life insurance policies, are these written into trust?

 If they are not, then any monies paid out on death will form part of the deceased’s estate (thereby becoming subject to Inheritance Tax).

 When an insurance policy is written into trust, any proceeds will bypass the deceased’s estate and be paid directly to the beneficiaries – dare I suggest, where the policyholder would have intended them to be paid when they took out the policy!

 The best thing about this is that policies can be written into trust at any time – even if the life cover is very old.
 The policy provider will normally have a trust document that can be completed.